dsmithhayes/vpc/readme.md

 **vpc** is a 16kB virtual processor.
 It has 32bit registers and uses 16bit instructions.

+## Compile

+To compile on Linux just make sure you have GCC and Make and then just:

+    $ make

+There will be a binary in your base directory called `vpc`, run it.

 ## What It Does

 * Interactive menu that doesn't suck